-For non-exempt employee’s, California now requires an employer to calculate overtime with a different equation.
+For non-exempt employees, California now requires an employer to calculate overtime with a different equation.
 The DIR provides various formulas on their website to help employees and employers calculate their correct “regular rate of pay” based on their specific situation and wages.
-The Supreme Court’s ruling may further affect how overtime is calculated in California, which is why it is crucial to review your pay plan if you offer additional compensation to employees.
+The Supreme Court’s ruling may further affect how overtime is calculated in California, which is why it is crucial to review your payment plan if you offer additional compensation to employees.

 The Real Costs

-There are costs associate with inappropriately handling employee pay.
+There are costs associated with inappropriately handling employee pay.
 One of the most common consequences is a lawsuit, which is expensive even in victories.
 They can also deteriorate employee morale and retention, adding more complications to running your business and retaining employees.
 It can be difficult to stay informed on the latest changes in California law when you are focused on trying to successfully manage your company.
 Your business should not have to budget for making these types of mistakes, especially when it comes to paying your employees fairly under state law.